 I chose a small, family run Hotel Sezgin.
 It was one of the cheapest that I could find in the Old Town and it also had one very important feature – a swimming pool.
 I think, it’s important to stay in accommodation with the swimming pool.
 That way, we have a choice whether to go to the beach or to stay by the pool.

 In 6 days, I stayed by the pool twice and went to the beach four times.
-I slightly burned when I went to the beach for the first time, so the following day I thought it would be better to stay in the shadow.
+I slightly burned when I went to the beach the first time, so the following day I thought it would be better to stay in the shadow.
 It was perfectly fine and I enjoyed spending all day on a sun-lounger, next to the swimming pool.
 When I felt hot, I went for a swim in the pool.

-The Hotel Sezgin, where I stayed, is in a perfect location.
+This hotel is in a perfect location.
 Admittedly, the place is slightly tired around the edges, especially the rooms, but you can’t really demand a lot if you pay little money.
 It was perfect for what I wanted.

 WHERE SHOULD YOU STAY IN KUSADASI?

 For me, it wasn’t a problem to travel to the beach, as I preferred to be in the Old Town, because that’s where everything happens in the evening.
 Otherwise, you have to travel to the Old Town every evening, if you want to go out for dinner and for a walk, unless you decide to remain in your hotel.
-I guess, for some people that’s perfectly fine, especially if they have small kids or if they choose the full board for their holiday.
+I guess, for some people that’s perfectly fine, especially if they have small kids or if they choose full board for their holiday.
 In that case, there is no need to go out for dinner.

 WHAT TO SEE IN KUSADASI?

-There are also some historical structures.
+There are also some historic structures.